 Getting an early start on college savings is one thing you can do to help yourself.
 The earlier you start saving, the more time your college savings portfolio will have to potentially grow.
 With money set aside, your child can make their college choice based on where they’re most likely to thrive, rather than on financial considerations only.

 Starting early can also help you to minimize your child's student loan burden.
-Fidelity’s Planning & Guidance Center offers tools to help you set goals for how much to save now and set expectations for how much you might have by the time you need the money.
+Fidelity’s planning tools can help you set goals for how much to save now and set expectations for how much you might have by the time you need the money.
+(Learn more about 529 savings plans and other types of college savings plans.)

 Even if starting early isn’t an option, it’s never too late to start saving for college.
 Any amount you (and your children) can set aside now will reduce your borrowing needs and your overall cost of college.